chromice/ae/README.md

 ## Database

-Database library lets you make queries to a MySQL database, and exposes simple object-oriented abstractions for individual tables and records.
+Database component lets you make queries to a MySQL database, and exposes simple object-oriented abstractions for individual tables and records.

 Before we can do anything, you must configure the connection: